Napoleon III: Captivity, exile and death

-Napoleon, Eugénie, their son and their entourage, including the American Colonel Zebulon Howell Benton, settled at Camden Place, a large three-story country house in the village of Chislehurst, Kent, a half-hour by train from London.
+Napoleon, Eugénie, their son and their entourage, settled at Camden Place, a large three-story country house in the village of Chislehurst in Kent, a half-hour by train from London.
 He was received by Queen Victoria, who also visited him at Chislehurst.

-Louis-Napoleon had a longtime connection with Chislehurst and Camden Place: years earlier, while exiled in England, he had often visited Emily Rowles, whose father had owned Camden Place in the 1830s.
-She had assisted his escape from French prison in 1846.
+Louis-Napoleon had a longtime connection with Chislehurst and Camden Place: years earlier, while exiled in Great Britain, he had often visited Emily Rowles, whose father had owned Camden Place in the 1830s.
+She had assisted his escape from a French prison in 1846.

-He had also paid attention to another English girl, Elizabeth Howard, who later gave birth to a son, whose father (not Louis-Napoleon) settled property on her to support the son, via a trust whose trustee was Nathaniel Strode.
-Strode bought Camden Place in 1860 and spent large sums of money transforming it into a French château.
-Strode had also received money from the Emperor, possibly to buy Camden Place and maintain it as a bolt hole.

 Napoleon passed his time writing and designing a stove which would be more energy efficient.
 In the summer of 1872, his health began to worsen.
 Doctors recommended surgery to remove his gallstones.
 After two operations, he became very seriously ill.
 His final defeat in the war would haunt the dying former emperor throughout his last days.
-On his deathbed, he was attended by Henri Conneau, one of his servants.
-He asked him “were you at Sedan?”
-To which Conneau assured him that he was.
-Napoleon III then replied saying "Isn't it true that we weren't cowards at Sedan?”
-They were his last words.
+His last words were "Isn't it true that we weren't cowards at Sedan?", directed at Henri Conneau, his attendant who fought in the battle alongside him.
 He was given last rites and died on 9 January 1873.

-Napoleon was originally buried at St Mary's, the Catholic church in Chislehurst.
-However, after his son, an officer in the British Army, died in 1879 fighting against the Zulus in South Africa, Eugénie decided to build a monastery and a chapel for the remains of Napoleon III and their son.
+Napoleon was originally buried at St Mary's Catholic Church in Chislehurst.
+However, after his son, an officer in the British Army, died in 1879 fighting against the Zulus in South Africa in the Anglo-Zulu War, Eugénie decided to build a monastery and a chapel for the remains of Napoleon III and their son.
 In 1888, the bodies were moved to the Imperial Crypt at St Michael's Abbey, Farnborough, Hampshire, England.

 Personal life

 Louis Napoleon has a historical reputation as a womanizer, yet he said: "It is usually the man who attacks.
 As for me, I defend myself, and I often capitulate."
 He had many mistresses.
 During his reign, it was the task of Count Felix Bacciochi, his social secretary, to arrange for trysts and to procure women for the Emperor's favours.
 His affairs were not trivial sideshows: they distracted him from governing, affected his relationship with the empress, and diminished him in the views of the other European courts.

 Among his numerous lovers and mistresses were: